alexlafroscia/ember-react-components/README.md

 Compatibility
 ------------------------------------------------------------------------------
+* Ember.js v3.13 or above
+* Node.js v12 or above

-This addon requires Ember CLI 2.15 or higher.
+This addon requires Ember CLI 3.13 or higher.

 Usage
 ------------------------------------------------------------------------------